Database

 Configuration

-This choice can be made using the GoFast CLI or by modifying the docker-compose.yml
+This choice can be made using the GoFast CLI or by modifying the docker-compose.yml file.

 via CLI

-will add a PostgreSQL instance to your Docker Compose file.
+The PostgreSQL (local) will add a PostgreSQL instance to your Docker Compose file.

 via Docker Compose

-Possible options are sqlite
+Possible options are sqlite, turso, postgres and memory.

 Database Configuration

-Depending on the provider, you need to set the following environment variables in the docker-compose.yml
+Depending on the provider, you need to set the following environment variables in the docker-compose.yml file:

-to the file location. - for
+• for sqlite, set SQLITE_FILE to the file location.

-, no configuration is needed.
+• for memory, no configuration is needed.

 services: